cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_prepare_data.md

 <!-- Source: https://vizier.cds.unistra.fr/vizier/submit.htx  // Section 2 -->
 ## File naming conventions

-According to ISO 9660 standard, file names are restricted to **8 + 3** characters:
+According to ISO 9660 standard, filenames are written as *name.extension*, with at most 8 characters for name and 3 characters for extension as detailed below:

-- 8 characters in the set [a-z0-9 _ -],
+- 8 alphanumeric characters, plus the minus sign and the underscore, are allowed ([a-z0-9\_-])
+	- For files corresponding to published material, the names are consistent with the published paper, and we use tablen.extension to refer to the table numbered n in the published paper, fign.extension for the figure numbered n, etc.
 - Followed by a dot
-- And an extension made of 3 characters with the following conventions:
+- And an extension made of 3 characters related to the format of the files, following the conventions:
 	- **.dat** for data files,
 	- **.fit** for FITS files,
 	- **.tex** for TeX/LaTeX files,